Neural Environment

 ISAAC treats the model as one component inside a larger operating environment.
 The system manages what enters the AI path, which engine is used, which tools are allowed, what proof is required, and what evidence is retained.

-How ISAAC reduces hallucination risk
+How ISAAC reduces unsupported answers

 Every important answer can be graded against objective checks: required deliverables present, citations or source status attached, policies satisfied, known failure patterns absent, and escalation rules followed.